uri-raviv-lab/pyceres/ceres/docs/source/nnls_solving.rst

    left :member:`Solver::Summary::linear_solver_ordering_given` blank
    and asked for an automatic ordering, or if the problem contains some constant or inactive parameter blocks.

-.. member:: std::string Solver::Summary::schur_structure_given

-    For Schur type linear solvers, this string describes the template specialization which was detected in the problem and should be used.

-.. member:: std::string Solver::Summary::schur_structure_used

-   For Schur type linear solvers, this string describes the template specialization that was actually instantiated and used.
-The reason this will be different from :member:`Solver::Summary::schur_structure_given` is because the corresponding template specialization does not exist.

-   Template specializations can be added to ceres by editing ``internal/ceres/generate_template_specializations.py``

 .. member:: bool Solver::Summary::inner_iterations_given